dotnetzoom/AspNetCore-WebApi-Course/README.md

 <div dir="ltr">

-# 🥇Professional REST API design with ASP.NET Core and WebAPI
+# 🥇Professional REST API design with ASP.NET Core WebAPI

 This project is an example of lightweight and extensible infrastructure for building RESTful Web API with ASP.NET Core.